 Candied Acorn Squash Slices

-Category: Sweet Treats to Satisfy Any Craving
+Highlighted Section: Sweet Treats to Satisfy Any Craving

 Acorn squash slices are roasted to perfection after being brushed with a luscious blend of brown sugar, maple syrup, melted butter, and a hint of cinnamon and nutmeg.
 During baking, the glaze caramelizes and infuses the tender squash with sweet, warm flavors, resulting in a golden, slightly crisp edge.
 Finish by topping with chopped pecans or walnuts and a dash of fresh herbs for a finishing touch.
 Ideal as a standout seasonal side, this dish balances earthy, sweet, and spicy notes in each bite.